 APP’s carpentry team screwed treated timber battens to the walls, followed by plasterboard and laid a floating timber floor, new skirting boards were then fixed to the walls.

-APP also installed insulation in between the ceiling joists followed by a plasterboard ceiling.
+APP also installed insulation between the ceiling joists and a plasterboard ceiling.

 The cellar is now a much-improved space and asset to the property which the client was very pleased with.

 - APP was asked to inspect a property and provide an estimate for a suitable waterproofing solution.

 - APP specified and installed a cavity drain membrane system with a sump pump.